argoproj/argoproj/community/feature-status.md

 ## Overview

 Argo umbrella projects are maintained by the open-source community.
-This means that features are provided by different companies with different use-cases.
+This means that features are provided by different organizations with different use-cases.
 While certain features are battle tested by corporations with large infrastructure, this is not always the case.
 Feature status is a classification that can be used by Argo projects